What No one Told you about Hylocereus Undatus Cactus Care

-Which plant is named Selenicereus Undatus scientifically?
+Which plant is named as Selenicereus Undatus scientifically?

-The Dragon Fruit plant is named the Selenicereus Undatus scientifically.
+The Dragon Fruit plant is named as the Selenicereus Undatus scientifically.
 In scientific terms, the plant is also referred to as the Hylocereus Undatus.
 It is also commonly referred to as the Pitaya or Pitahaya.

-Does dragon fruit grow on cacti?
+Does dragon fruit grow on cactus?

 Yes, Dragon fruit grows on a Cactus.
 The Dragon Fruit plant or the Hylocereus Undatus is a kind of Cactus.
 It is one of the few plants that fall under the category of Night Blooming Cereus.